 - Creativity with sound and rhythm

 How do I get there?

-Graduate to a professional level course and approach nightclubs and event organisers with demo CDs of your mixes
+Eventually, you can graduate to a professional level course and approach nightclubs and event organisers with demo CDs of your mixes.